 Your explicit consent and permission is required.
 Also, you can withdraw consent by emailing email@example.com.

 Third parties have to keep your details secure, use them only for a specific purpose and dispose of them when no longer needed.
 Importantly, I will not give information to anyone without your consent, unless legally required.

 WriteUpp is a practice management system for recording keeping and appointments.
 You can find more details here: https://www.writeupp.com/privacy-policy.pdf.

 Stripe and Square are payment processing platforms.
-Card details, and cardholders names/addresses are processed by Stripe.
+Card details, and cardholders names/addresses are processed by these third party organisations.
 You can find more details here:

 I store your personal data for 7 years after your last session.
 This is to ensure access to client records for returning clients and complaints.

 You can request to see the data, correct it or have it erased.
 Also you can restrict processing or transfer it to another organisation.
 Additionally, you can object to marketing or automated processing.
 Importantly, you have the right to judicial review.